For more than half a century, the man has been the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick, Canada.

 ANGELS: THEY’RE EVERYWHERE

-In early 2016, during civic election night in New Brunswick, one of the candidates running for office in Campbellton spotted Bobby Steeves milling about her elections office and gave him a lift home.
+In early 2016, during civic election night in New Brunswick, one of the candidates running for office in Campbellton spotted Bobby Steeves milling about her election office and gave him a lift home.

 That night, Stephanie Anglehart-Paulin became Campbellton’s first female mayor.